 FarSight Ventures is an investment and advisory firm.
-We have extensive experience in venture capital, private equity, entrepreneurship and corporate development; particularly in the software, information technology, new media, big data, IoT and energy efficiency sectors.
+We have extensive experience in venture capital, private equity, entrepreneurship and corporate development; particularly in the software, information technology, new media, big data, IoT, Robotics and energy efficiency sectors.

 As an investment firm, we invest in both public and private companies.
 As an advisory firm, we work with our clients and portfolio companies in the areas of strategic planning, business development, financial management, human resources management, business and joint venture negotiations, exit planning and general development.
 We are also involved in economic development issues related to technology entrepreneurship, new company and industry creation, and public policies in establishing emerging industries and in attracting risk capital to support emerging industries/companies.

-We manage separately-managed accounts for clients who are interested in investing in (1) U.S. emerging sector companies based on our proprietary Global Thematic Based Investing Approach, and (2) China emerging economy and consumer sector companies based on our insights and on the ground China experience.
+We manage investment partnerships and separately-managed accounts for clients who are interested in investing in U.S. and global emerging technology companies based on our proprietary Global Thematic Based Investing Approach.

 Stan Fung is the Managing Director of FarSight Ventures.

 For additional information, press inquiries and services, please contact:

-Stan has more than 20 years of experience in private and public investing, and more than 30 years of experience with emerging and established technology companies in the U.S., China and around the world.
+Stan has more than 30 years of experience in private and public investing, and more than 35 years of experience with emerging and established technology companies in the U.S., China and around the world.